DCA-Monster/cartesi-grant-proposal/readme.md

 3.  **AMM with StreamableToken Enhancement: Uniswap V2 Port for Cartesi**:
 	-   Precise python port of Uniswap V2 for the Cartesi platform, integrated with the constant product formula and token exchange operations.
 	-   Advanced Automated Market Maker tailored specifically for StreamableTokens, further enhancing the Uniswap V2 port for Cartesi to cater to StreamableTokens' unique requirements.
-5.  **EIP 4337: Gasless Transactions**:
+4.  **Gasless Transactions Based on EIP-4337**:

-    -   Python Implementation of the EIP-4337 tailored for Cartesi DApps.
+	-   Adapt a version of gasless transactions in a python API specifically designed for Cartesi DApps.

-    -   Integration of gasless transactions and paymaster mechanism.
+	-  Seamlessly incorporate the gasless transaction mechanism, drawing inspiration from the EIP-4337 structure, to enhance its functionality and usability within the Cartesi ecosystem.

 Each deliverable will be accessible within a consolidated GitHub repository, ensuring streamlined access and integration.